 If you’re only getting started in the world of crypto advertising, things might be a little bit confusing.

 The technological evolution has brought many changes to the online advertising industry.
-And technologies such as Ad Networks, Ad Exchanges, and DSPs (Demand-Side Platforms) are sure to cause at least a couple of headaches.
+And technologies such as Ad Networks, Ad Exchanges, and DSPs (Demand-Side Platforms) are sure to cause some confusion.

 So let’s see what the fuss is all about.